 Backcountry camping is available.
-All campers must register with State Forest Office via person, phone (765-792-4654), or sign-in sheet at kiosk.
+All campers must register with State Forest Office via person, email at morgansf@dnr.IN.gov, at the kiosk, or phone (765-792-4654).
+Please note the phone is not recommended because the office is closed in evenings and on Sundays.
 Users must indicate the general region of planned camping.
 During periods of high fire danger the area may be closed by the property manager.
-Camping groups are restricted to family units, or groups not exceeding six persons.
+Camping groups are restricted to either family units or groups not exceeding six persons.
 No campsite may be established within ¼ mile of access points into the area.
 Use of the area is restricted to a maximum of three nights by any individual.
 Morgan-Monroe State Forest has a carry-in, carry-out trash policy, i.e., what you carry in you must carry out.
 Additionally, the backcountry area is restricted to only minimal-impact camping/hiking in order to preserve the natural state of Morgan-Monroe State Forest.

 Draper Cabin is a primitive, wooden-floored log cabin that takes visitors 100 years back in time to the days before electricity, vehicles and modern plumbing.
 Reservations for the cabin are accepted from the first weekend in April to the weekend before Thanksgiving.
 The cabin may be rented on a day by day basis, depending on weather conditions, during the winter.
 Click here for rental information and a picture of the cabin .